cRonFer/photomoss/README.md

 # photomoss

 # Workflow
-The following **diagram** describes the workflow in which the scripts are organized to reproduce the methods sections of the paper.
+The following **diagram** describes the workflow in which the scripts are organized to create de package

 ```mermaid
 flowchart LR